solizzy/jcinkNotepadAnywhere/README.md

   - `#notepadWrapper form` for managing form layout
   - `#notepadWrapper [name="notes"]` for managing large textArea
   - `#notepadWrapper [type="submit"]` for managing submit button
+  - `#notepadWrapper np-status` for managing status text

+# Features
+- Guests without notepads will simply see an error message: *You must be logged in to see your notepad!* This can be edited on line 89.
+- Updating will **not** redirect, unlike in UCP.
+Instead, a status text will appear (updating... / updated!)
+- If using the size selector, size of notepad will change when selecting the appropriate option.
+The size will not be saved unless user clicks update.
+This does NOT affect the width of the textarea if the user has edited it via the resizer.
+- The UCP notepad and this notepad are always in sync!
+Notes are only updated after hitting the 'update' button, as its done in UCP.